What Is Summer Nectar Dearth?

 There are different styles of robbing screens you can try.

 Many suppliers sell robbing/moving screens.
-These are wood or plastic devices that can close entrances entirely keeping the bees inside for relocation.
+These wood or plastic devices can close entrances entirely, keeping the bees inside for relocation.
 (In a relocation, shutting them in for 2 or 3 days will force them to re-orient to the new placement.)

 Always add robbing screens at night after all the foragers are back in the hive.
 If you put the screen on earlier, returning bees will not be able to figure out how to get back in.